-New Departure Tax from Travellers Now in Effect in the Maldives
+New Departure Tax from Travellers Now in Effect

 A new Departure Tax is now in effect for anyone travelling from an airport in the Maldives.